May: the finest month of the year?

 May is also a particularly active month for weeds- they too enjoy the warmer temperatures and frequent showers.
 It is really important to try to keep on top of them with regular hoeing, particularly around bedding plants and in the vegetable garden.
 If nothing else, we should try to avoid letting weeds go to flower and setting seed as this is the easiest way for most of our least favourite weeds to spread themselves.

 Finally, many of our least wanted garden pests are especially active in May.
 Slugs and snails, for example, love to feast on fresh new growth, and will happily decimate Hostas and any developing salad crops.
-I try to avoid using slug pellets because of the damage some of them can cause to friendly wildlife (and pets in some instances), and so prefer to stick to ‘beer traps’ or rings of grit.
-I must be honest, however, and admit that I have traditionally had variable degrees of success with these ‘friendly’ methods of pest control.
+We try to avoid using slug pellets because of the damage some of them can cause to friendly wildlife (and pets in some instances), and so prefer to stick to ‘beer traps’ or rings of grit.
+We must be honest, however, and admit that we have had variable degrees of success with these ‘friendly’ methods of pest control.
 You can’t win them all…

 Whatever the weather, enjoy all that the May garden has to offer.